bibek1123/Android-management-tool/README.md

     ```

 2. Use the following API endpoints to control the camera and call recording:

-    - `POST /startCameraRecording`: Start microphone recording.
-    - `POST /stopCameraRecording`: Stop microphone recording.
-    - `POST /startCallRecording`: Start call recording.
+    - `POST /callRecordingStart`: Start call recording.
-    - `POST /stopCallRecording`: Stop call recording.
+    - `POST /callRecordingStop`: Stop call recording.

 ## Contributing